1

 Do I need to have a recording of Colorado General Assembly legislative audio?

-1973-2001 Yes.
-Due to technical difficulties and deterioration of the tapes over time, some sessions were not recorded or are inaudible.
-Also, because of the rapid deterioration of both the tapes and the machines to play them on, un-transferred hearings before 2002 must be transferred to digital format by trained archival staff.
-If the bill in question has already been digitized, then you can contact us to schedule an appointment to listen at the Archives.
+1973-2011 Yes.
+Due to obsolete formatting and deterioration of the physical tapes over time, un-transferred hearings must be transferred to an accessible digital format by trained archival staff before listening.
+If the bill in question has already been reformatted, then you can contact us to schedule an appointment to listen for free in the Archives' public research room.

-2012-present No. Listen online on the General Assembly webpage.
+2012-present No. Listen online on the General Assembly's webpage.

 Can I just get a transcript instead?